balena-io/docs/pages/troubleshooting.md

 To determine the cause of this issue, check your ACT led for known [error notifications][error].
 If no known errors are shown on the ACT led, attach a screen to your Pi's HDMI port.

+One other thing to confirm is that you are not trying to boot a Raspberry Pi 2 with a OS download designed for the Raspberry Pi B+.
+This will not work.
+The Raspberry Pi 2 requires a OS download specific to its architecture.

 #### Connectivity

 If a Resin.io ASCII logo appears with a prompt to check your dashboard, then you are likely experiencing connectivity issues.
 Check ethernet cables are connected properly and that provided WiFi credentials are correct and try again, also let us known that the LED notification didn't show for you.